-Reducing vulnerabilities to contribute to rural development in the municipalities of the Upper Suchiate and Coatan basins in the department of San Marcos
+Reducing vulnerabilities and contribute to rural development in the municipalities of the Upper Suchiate and Coatan basins in the department of San Marcos

 Photo © Paolo Ceci/ FAO

-The Joint Program (JP) “Reducing vulnerabilities to contribute to rural development processes in the municipalities of the Upper Suchiate and Coatan basins in the department of San Marcos” focuses on an area which has been neglected by national development plans.
+The Joint Program (JP) “Reducing vulnerabilities and contribute to rural development processes in the municipalities of the Upper Suchiate and Coatan basins in the department of San Marcos” focuses on a geographical area which has been neglected by national development plans.
 This phenomenon has contributed to raise the poverty level which in turn has enhanced armed conflicts, particularly in five municipalities (Tacaná, Tajumulco, Ixchiguán, Sibinal and San José Ojetenam) in which 90% of the population is at the edge of the poverty line.
-The JP addresses the challenges posed by the governmental Integrated Rural Development Plan (May, 2009), to support and strengthen this process.

-The project aims to reduce vulnerabilities of local communities in terms of health and rural habitat and to produce economic opportunities for the population, fostering gender rights and cultural heritage.
+The project aims to reduce vulnerabilities of local communities, to improve health and rural livelihoods, and to create economic opportunities for local development, fostering gender rights and cultural heritage.

 Three major outputs are foreseen:

-The beneficiary of the program are: (i) 2.600 families living below subsistence, spread over 50 communities, (ii) 500 families who produce agriculture surpluses and the population living in the 5 municipalities, (iii) state institutions (municipal, provincial and national) and the civil society organizations
+The beneficiaries of the program are: (i) 2.600 families living below subsistence, spread over 50 communities, (ii) 500 families who produce agriculture surpluses, to improve their services for the population in the 5 municipalities, (iii) state institutions (municipal, provincial and national) and the civil society organizations.